Globular Clusters GMRT Pulsar Search (GCGPS) II: Discovery of five MSPs in M69 and M70: DISCOVERIES

 As shown in Table \ref{table:observation}, we observed M69 in May 2024 for two hours of on-source time as part of the GCGPS survey.
-As stated in Section \ref{sec:surveystatus}, two simultaneous uGMRT Band-4 PA beams were formed (CSQ and the 3rd arm) to observe M69 with optimal sensitivity, aiming to detect new pulsars.
-We used the YMW16 model predicted DM ($\rm DM^*\:=\:119.8\:pc\,cm^{-3}$) and searched over the DM space of 40 to 180 $\rm pc\,cc^{-3}$ (following the DM plan detailed in Paper I) with a DM step of 0.1 $\rm pc\,cm^{-3}$.
-An initial search on CSQ data led us to the discovery of J1831$-$3220A, henceforth M69A.
-With $ P_\mathrm{s}\:\sim\:3.81\:\rm ms$, this pulsar was detected at a DM value of 82.1 $\rm pc\,cm^{-3}$ (finer search revealed $\rm DM_\mathrm{M69A}\,= 82.12\,pc\,cm^{-3}$), and the discovery SNR from CSQ data was 17.5$\sigma$.
-After this detection, a finer search over the DM space $\rm DM_\mathrm{M69A}\:\pm\:15\,pc\,cm^{-3}$ with a DM step of 0.02 $\rm pc\,cm^{-3}$ led us to the detection of another candidate, which we later in follow-up observation confirmed to be J1831$-$3220B, henceforth M69B.
-The discovery SNR from the CSQ data for this pulsar $P_\mathrm{s}\:\sim\:4.80\:\rm ms$) was $\sim$10$\sigma$, and the DM value was 81.92 $\rm pc\,cm^{-3}$.
+As described in Section \ref{sec:surveystatus}, two simultaneous uGMRT Band-4 phased-array (PA) beams: the CSQ beam and the 3rd-arm beam, were formed to observe M69 with optimal sensitivity for pulsar discovery.
+We adopted the predicted dispersion measure of the YMW16 model ($\rm DM^* = 119.8\,pc\,cm^{-3}$, see \cite{Yao_2017}) and searched a DM range of 40 to 180 $\rm pc\,cm^{-3}$ (following the DM search strategy detailed in Paper I) with a DM step of 0.1 $\rm pc\,cm^{-3}$.
+An initial {\tt PRESTO}\footnote{GitHub link of ${\tt PRESTO}$ repository: \url{https://github.com/scottransom/presto}}\citep{Scott_2011} based acceleration search with a maximum 200 bin-drift correction ($Z_\mathrm{max} = \pm\,200$) was performed on the CSQ data using our CPU-based pipeline PSS (available at \url{https://github.com/jyotirmoydas5392/Pulsar_Search_Script}).
+This search led to the discovery of J1831$-$3220A, hereafter referred to as M69A.
+With a spin period of $P_\mathrm{s} \sim 3.81;\rm ms$, this pulsar was detected at a DM of 82.1 $\rm pc\,cm^{-3}$; a subsequent finer search refined this value to $\rm DM_{M69A} = 82.12\:\rm pc\,cm^{-3}$.
+The discovery signal-to-noise ratio (SNR) from the {\tt PRESTO PREPFOLD} folding of the CSQ data was 17.5$\sigma$.

+Following this detection, we performed a more sensitive search to identify lower-SNR candidates, covering the DM range $\rm DM_{M69A} \pm 15\:pc\,cm^{-3}$ with a finer DM step of 0.02 $\rm pc\,cm^{-3}$.
+This search resulted in the detection of a second candidate, which was later confirmed in a follow-up observation as J1831$-$3220B, hereafter M69B.
+The discovery SNR of this pulsar in the CSQ data was approximately 10$\sigma$, with a spin period of $P_\mathrm{s} \sim 4.80\:\rm ms$ and a measured DM of 81.92 $\rm pc\,cm^{-3}$.